Jocasmen94/aws-tf-gha-projects-personal-website/README.md

-This is the source code of my AWS, Terraform & GitHub Actions Projects: Personal Website on Udemy.
+This is the source code of my AWS, Terraform & GitHub Actions Projects.
+Project1: Personal Website.